 - obtaining a jury verdict in favor of a technology company, holding a competitor and a supplier liable for breach of contract, tortious interference, and misappropriation of trade secrets; obtaining a judgment in the same case for declaratory and injunctive relief, double damages, and a multi-million dollar legal fee award under Massachusetts’ unfair trade practices statute

-- obtaining a judgment from the Delaware Court of Chancery defeating a claim by a former chief executive officer seeking advancement of legal fees to defend a suit for breach of fiduciary duties
+- obtaining a judgment from the Delaware Court of Chancery, and a ruling from the Delaware Supreme Court affirming the judgment, defeating a claim by a former chief executive officer seeking advancement of legal fees to defend a suit for breach of fiduciary duties

 - defeating at trial a multi-million dollar claim brought by a commercial developer for an alleged breach of an easement agreement